go-ndn/nfd/README.md

 Each face runs in its own thread, and the main thread handles communication between each faces.

-When a face receives an interest from remote face, it will notify the main thread, which will in turn notify other faces.
-If a face's rib indicates that this interest can be routed, then it will be send out to remote face; otherwise this face simply ignores.
-Once the data come back, only the original face will receive it because each interest notification keeps track of the original face.
+When a face receives an interest from remote face (queue), it will send a forward request to the main thread.
+The main thread will look up centralized rib to know a list of faces to fulfill this request, and distribute this request to them.
+After theses faces create request promise, this request will be returned to the originating face along via the main thread.

+After the promises are returned, the originating face will check for all promises and write out data.

-The rib entry of each face is controlled by remote face with signed command.
+The rib entry is controlled by remote face with signed command.

 Install
 =======